| FM Modulation & Demodulation |

 then its instantaneous frequency is

-[ωct + d(θo(t))]
+[ωct + d(θo(t))].

 Therefore,

-= Ceo(t) ----------(2), where C and B are constants of the PLL.
+d(θo(t)) = Ceo(t) ----------(2), where C and B are constants of the PLL.

-Let the incoming signal be, Asin [ωct +ωi (t)]
+Let the incoming signal be, Asin [ωct +ωi (t)].
+At the multiplier this incoming

 signal and the VCO output are fed so that the output X(t) is given by,